jmussman/lambdaone-aws-python/README.md

 * Providing a template building an AWS Lambda function using Python locally
 * ***Using a third-party identity provider (IdP) for authorization***
+* Explore logging in an AWS Lambda function
 * Demonstrating local unit and integration testing, especially the dificulties of mocking class definitions
 * Build a deployable Lambda using either a container or zip file